 to speak a word.

-Even the greatest poets have had social anxiety, so it makes sense that they would write poems about it to express themselves.
-Maybe they didn't feel comfortable talking to other people, or maybe they felt that writing expressed their emotions better than anything they could say out loud.
+Some of the greatest poets have had anxiety.
+It makes sense that they would write poems about it to express themselves, whether they felt uncomfortable talking to other people or felt that writing expressed their emotions better than anything they could say aloud.

-That said, if you've tried to find poems about anxiety, then you'll know it's difficult.
-Perhaps it's because of the stigma that is attached to anxiety disorders.
-This makes it hard for some people to discuss this topic.
-Or, perhaps poets characterize their feelings as something else, not realizing that they have anxiety themselves.
-In any event, when you do find a poem that strikes a chord with you, print it out or copy it down.
-Do whatever you can to save this poetry, because these are precious tools to help you manage your anxiety.
+If you've tried to find poems about anxiety, you know it's difficult.
+Perhaps it's because the stigma attached to anxiety disorders makes it hard for some people to discuss this topic.
+Or, perhaps poets characterize their feelings as something else, not realizing they have anxiety.
+Regardless, when you find a poem that strikes a chord with you, print it out or copy it down.
+Do whatever you can to save it because these are precious tools to help you manage your anxiety.

 Take, for instance, the poem "Wait" by Galway Kinnell.
 Here, Kinnell harnesses the hopelessness that anxiety can bring and offers reasons why you should continue to hold onto hope.